 Coursework in the final year of the program includes the two remaining concentration courses plus the final six doctoral research courses that enable one to complete the research and dissertation.

 The program thus includes fifteen instructional courses, plus nine doctoral research courses.
 Each class is conducted online.

 Doctoral programs at Colorado Technical University require a residential symposium.
 Additional information about CTU's doctoral symposium can be viewed in the Doctoral Symposium section of this catalog.

 In addition to the successful completion of the above 96 credits with an acceptable GPA, students must also satisfactorily complete and defend their research proposal and final dissertation.
-The research proposal must be approved by the student's committee, consisting of a mentor and two readers.
+In addition, graduation requires successful defense of a dissertation that requires a literature review and a research proposal.
+The research proposal must be approved by the student’s committee, consisting of a mentor and two readers.
 The dissertation is an extensive document that incorporates the literature review, a major study, and a proposal for further investigation.
-The dissertation must be approved by the student's committee.
+The dissertation must be approved by the student’s committee.

 Degree Completion and Post Doctoral Study

 The student must be continuously enrolled until all graduation requirements are fulfilled.
 A student who has not completed the research requirements by the end of the formal coursework continues by registering for RES893 Research Continuation according to CTU’s re-take policy.